 - appeal to your recipients’ desires and emotions

-- offer them exclusive, personalised discounts (that’s how you get them to sign up to your email list in the first place – make sure the discounts for your subscribers are unique and are not available elsewhere!) – send them time-sensitive discount vouchers
+- offer them exclusive, personalized discounts (that’s how you get them to sign up to your email list in the first place – make sure the discounts for your subscribers are unique and are not available elsewhere!) – send them time-sensitive discount vouchers

 STEP 2: Know your audience